Vanilla-OS/Vib/docs/articles/en/built-in-modules.md

 ---

 > **Note**
-> At the time of writing, Vib is in active development and the list of built-in modules may change.
-We are expanding support for the modules we offer and many more are planned for Vib v0.5.0.
+> At the time of writing, Vib is in active development and the list of built-in modules may grow over time.
+This article covers the modules available in Vib v0.5.0.

 Vib supports a variety of built-in modules that you can use to build your recipes.
 These modules are designed to automate common tasks, such as installing packages, building software, and running custom scripts.